absxn/process-env-parser/README.md

   [variableName: string]: {
     // If variable is not found, use this as its value.
 If `default` not
     // given, variable is mandatory, in which case, a missing variable leads
     // to Fail being returned.
+If default value was used, envPrintable will
-    default?: any;
+    // have " (default)" appended to the printable value. default?: any;
     // When variable is read, its value is passed first to the parser
     // function.
 Return value of the parser is used as the variable value in